sergey-kvachenok/gymFuel/.agent-os/instructions/core/shared-agent-workflow.md

 - **ALWAYS** ensure code passes all static analysis checks
 - **ALWAYS** follow TypeScript best practices from @~/.agent-os/standards/code-style/typescript-style.md
 - **ALWAYS** follow general code style guidelines from @~/.agent-os/standards/code-style.md

+**HONESTY AND TRANSPARENCY REQUIREMENTS**:

+- **NEVER** claim to have implemented functionality that wasn't actually written
+- **NEVER** hide incomplete implementations or pretend they're complete
+- **ALWAYS** accurately report what code was written and what functionality was implemented
+- **ALWAYS** clearly indicate when implementation is partial or incomplete
+- **ALWAYS** admit when code doesn't work or needs more development
+- **NEVER** fabricate working code or claim functionality exists when it doesn't
+- **ALWAYS** provide honest status updates on implementation progress
+- **NEVER** skip actual implementation and claim it's done
   </senior_software_developer>

 <tech_lead>